 I found these questions helpful in getting my daughter to really dive into literary analysis.

-4. Discuss the Literature with your Teen
+4. Discuss Literature with your Teen

 When discussing literature with your teen and having them do their essays, ponder the why's and how come's of the story, the plotline, how the setting impacted the plot, etc.